 Sheila Maldonado is the author of the poetry collections that’s what you get (Brooklyn Arts Press, 2021) and one-bedroom solo (Fly by Night Press/A Gathering of the Tribes, 2011).
 She was born in Brooklyn and grew up in Coney Island, New York, across the street from the Atlantic Ocean.
 Her family hails from Honduras.

-Her poems have appeared in Bomb, Gulf Coast, Hostos Review, Ping Pong, Rattapallax, and Callaloo, and online at Poem-a-Day (Academy of American Poets), House Party (The Poetry Project), Luna Luna, Hyperallergic, and Aster(ix) Journal.
+Her poems have appeared in Poetry, Bomb, Gulf Coast, Hostos Review, Ping Pong, Rattapallax, and Callaloo, and online at Poem-a-Day (Academy of American Poets), House Party (The Poetry Project), Luna Luna, Hyperallergic, and Aster(ix) Journal.
 They have been anthologized in Bettering American Poetry Vol. 3, The Breakbeat Poets Vol. 4: LatiNext, Brooklyn Poets Anthology, The Wandering Song: Central American Writing in the United States, Word: An Anthology by A Gathering of the Tribes, and Me No Habla with Acento: Contemporary Latino Poetry.
 Her poetry lesson plans have appeared in Spellbound: The Art of Teaching Poetry, Teaching Black: The Craft of Teaching on Black Life and Literature and Teacher & Writers Magazine.

 She is a CantoMundo Fellow and a Creative Capital awardee as part of desveladas, a visual writing collective.
 She has received three Northern Manhattan Arts Alliance Individual Artist Grants and was granted residencies at the Rockefeller estate in Pocantico Hills, New York and at Fundación Valparaíso in Andalucía, Spain.
 She has served as an artist-in-residence on Governors Island, New York for the Lower Manhattan Cultural Council and as a Cultural Envoy to Honduras for the U.S. State Department.
 During the pandemic, she was part of Un/Mute, an online residency created by Undercurrent Gallery in New York and the European Union National Institutes for Culture that paired her with a European artist and resulted in a gallery exhibition of a visual and text-based installation.